andras-simonyi/citeproc-org/README.md

 with the default style.

-When an org-mode document is exported to a LaTeX-based format that should not be rendered by citeproc-org the cite link descriptions (if present) are rewritten to a form suitable for org-ref’s LaTeX export.
+When an Org-mode document is exported to a LaTeX-based format that should not be rendered by citeproc-org the cite link descriptions (if present) are rewritten to a form suitable for org-ref’s LaTeX export.
 The concrete form depends on the value of the `citeproc-org-bibtex-export-use-affixes`